Are Provincial Offences the Same As Criminal Offences?

 Provincial Offences, Such As Municipal Bylaw Charges, Among Others, Are Prosecuted Within the Ontario Court of Justice Using Procedures Prescribed By the Provincial Offences Act.
 Defend-it Legal Services May Be Able to Help You Defend Against These Types of Charges.

 Defending Against Provincial Offence Allegations Including Municipal Bylaw Charges

-Provincial offences are quasi-crimes or regulatory offences in that they are violation of laws enacted to regulate individual conduct for the protection of society as a whole and they are prosecuted by the Crown as an agent of the state; however, unlike actual criminal offences such as those found in the Criminal Code, upon conviction of a provincial offence a person avoids establishing a criminal record.
+Provincial offences are quasi-crimes or regulatory offences in that they are violation of laws enacted to regulate individual conduct for the protection of society as a whole and they are prosecuted by a Prosecutor as an agent of the state; however, unlike criminal offences, upon conviction of a provincial offence a person avoids establishing a criminal record.

 The Provincial Offences Act, R.S.O.
 1990, c.
-P.33, provides the procedural law that guides the process by which offences within numerous substantive law statutes are prosecuted.
+P.33, as well as the Rules of the Ontario Court (Provincial Division) in Provincial Offences Proceedings, R.R.O.
+1990, Reg.
+200, provide the procedural law that guides the process by which offences within numerous substantive law statutes are prosecuted.
 The range in matters falling under the purview of provincial offences is very broad and may involve, among much more, alleged violations of:

 - The Forestry Act;

 - The Health Protection and Promotion Act; and